sfdeloach/excavator/README.md

 # Excavator

 ## project goals
-1. Goal goes here
-2. Goal goes here
-3. Goal goes here
+1. Enter a date range
+2. Outputs CSV files in the out directory